Repeater: Land line repeater

+Submarine cable repeater

 This is a type of telephone repeater used in underwater submarine telecommunications cables.

 Optical communications repeater

 This is used to increase the range of signals in a fiber-optic cable.
 Digital information travels through a fiber-optic cable in the form of short pulses of light.
 The light is made up of particles called photons, which can be absorbed or scattered in the fiber.
 An optical communications repeater usually consists of a phototransistor which converts the light pulses to an electrical signal, an amplifier to increase the power of the signal, an electronic filter which reshapes the pulses, and a laser which converts the electrical signal to light again and sends it out the other fiber.
 However, optical amplifiers are being developed for repeaters to amplify the light itself without the need of converting it to an electric signal first.